Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Jonah Lounds 9 months ago
+Jonah Lounds about 1 year ago

 I'm a District 2 resident who lives on a heavily trafficked road that is treated by many like a fast lane, despite the presence of stop signs and even a nearby school.
 I am in full support of initiating crowdsourcing efforts to improve traffic safety in areas of high pedestrian risk, especially for historically underserved and over-policed neighborhoods in Oakland.
 If the Department of Transportation is not doing the work to keep us safe, then let the people of Oakland keep ourselves safe.
 Please pass this resolution.